osinkolu/FarmX/README.md

    - BME280 library
    - ADS1115 library - Adafruit_ADS1X15.h
    - Mobitz ESP8266 Firebase library (version 3.9.5)
-5. Connect the hardware components according to the provided circuit diagram.
+5. Connect the hardware components according to the provided circuit diagram. check IoT schematics PDF.
 6. Open the Arduino IDE and load the project sketch (`.ino`) file.
 7. Set the appropriate configuration parameters in the sketch (e.g., WiFi credentials, Firebase database details).
 8. Compile and upload the sketch to the ESP8266 microcontroller.